A few New Mexico passerine birds: Families A-F

 Summer Tanager (Piranga rubra)

 One thing that distinguishes the males of this species from those of the hepatic tanager (P. flava) is their red backs (the hepatics have brownish backs).
 Female summer tanagers are yellow.
+So far I haven't capture an image of a female.
 I thought that summer tanagers' heavy beaks might be for dealing with difficult seeds, but they feed by catching bees and wasps on the wing.

 Certhiidae (Treecreepers)